 Recommended number of days: 2 to 3 days.
 Most people come here to climb Villarica volcano, but we would suggest at least another day for some rafting, kayaking or a visit to Huerquehe National Park.
 Also, if your heart is set on the volcano hike, plan in a extra days in case of bad weather.
 It rained here the entire three days of our visit and we couldn’t have climbed it unless we stayed at least another two, when the weather was supposedly going to clear up.

 Puerto Varas is a small town on the shores of Lake Llanquihue and still heavily influenced by the German settlers who developed the area in the late 19th century.
 From here you can take a day trip to Frutillar, an even more German village (think wooden houses and lots of cake), or hike in the National Park with beautiful views of Volcano Osorno.
 You can take a bus to Bariloche (in the Argentine Lake District) straight from here.
-While we weren’t particularly lucky with the weather during our time in the Lake District, it still made it into our Top Five Places To Visit In Chile and shouldn’t be missed on a trip to Patagonia!
-Since it is relatively close to Bariloche, it is easy to incorporate it into your itinerary.
+While we weren’t particularly lucky with the weather during our time in the Lake District, it still made it into our Top Five Places To Visit In Chile and should be included in your route through Patagonia.
+Since it is relatively close to Bariloche, it is easy to incorporate it into your Patagonia itinerary.

-Where we stayed: We stayed at Margouya 2 in Puerto Varas, Chile which we really liked!
+Where we stayed: We stayed at MaPatagonia Hostel in Puerto Varas, Chile which we really liked.
 It was CLP20,000 for a double room with shared bathroom.
 Breakfast was included.

 How we got to Puerto Varas: We took a JAC bus from Pucón to Puerto Montt (five hours, CLP10,000) and changed into a mini-bus to Puerto Varas there (they leave at the same terminal, are CLP800 and it takes about 20 minutes).

 Note: If you are planning to head straight down to Puerto Natales (Torres del Paine), you have to take a bus from Puerto Montt (15 min from Puerto Varas) all the way south to Punta Arenas first (35 hours) and then back up three hours to Puerto Natales.
+As mentioned above, traveling Patagonia can be quite difficult.
 Check out timetables at Cruz Del Sur (CLP42,000).
 If you plan to skip Argentina (see below) then a flight would seriously cut down your travel time from Puerto Varas/Montt to Torres del Paine.
 Both Sky Airline and LAN offer flights on this route and have good prices if you book in advance.

 Recommended number of days: 2 to 3.
 You can trek to Osorno volcano, go on a rafting or kayaking trip, or go on a 1-day cycle trip along the lake to the quaint town of Frutillar (60km round-trip).
 You can also take a day trip to Chiloe from here, if you rent a car (see below).

 We took a detour to the island of Chiloe, located about two hours southwest of Puerto Varas.
 In hindsight, we should have rented a car in Puerto Varas to be more flexible on the island and returned it to Puerto Varas to take a bus to Bariloche (Argentina) from here.
-The detour was well worth it though and we discovered some of the most scenic regions of Chile.
+The detour was well worth it though and we got to see one of the most scenic regions of Chile.